Links to COVID-19 Information and Resources

 Instructional Design Services

-The UH Online Innovation Center (formerly known as the Digital Media Center) was launched in August 2019 to expand instructional design services to faculty and staff across the system.
-For more information, visit:
+The UH Online Innovation Center (UHOIC) provides instructional design (ID) services to faculty and staff across the system.
+Relevant links for Fall 2020:

 Please make the content you create and upload accessible to all our users.
-For more information on how to do this, see ITS Creating Accessible Documents and Media.
+For more information on how to do this, see the articles on Creating Accessible Documents and Media.
 In an effort to assist our users in creating content that’s universally compliant, we’ve installed the a11y accessibility tool in Laulima’s text/HTML editor.

 Web Site Accessibility